 Get to the Part About Designers Already

 This long-winded story is all to make a single point: if you want to motivate the people you work with, treat them well & with respect.
-It doesn’t matter if you’re hiring an accountant; a dude who cuts grass Turf Maintenance Operator; a lawyer; or a designer.
+It doesn’t matter if you’re hiring an accountant; a dude who cuts grass Turf Maintenance Operator; family lawyers; or a designer.

 We work with a lot of clients in our industry.
 It’s the nature of the job.
 Within that range of clients, designers will get both the Jims and the Shelleys.
 We’re no different; we’ve worked with clients who genuinely ask us how long a project might take (and respect our answer), and those who start every conversation with “I need this done in 2 days”.
 Freelance friends of mine tell stories of clients who stop by with beers or just pop in to say hi; they also tell stories of clients who disappear for 6 months, then threaten legal action if their (dormant) project isn’t immediately given top priority.